John Goldi csc

 This investigative journalism and heritage blog is written and documented entirely by John Goldi csc, a credentialed Canadian historian since 1966 (undergraduate and post graduate studies at the University of Toronto & Queen’s University, towards a B.Ed. in Education, and an Hon.B.A. and M.A. in Modern History), longtime award-winning investigative journalist, and an international award-winning documentary film and television producer, cinematographer, director, and editor (over 130 international awards).

-Like the overwhelming majority of print, internet, and television journalists in the 21st century, in Canada and the US, John Goldi csc, is an independent freelance researcher, producing work appropriated by, or under contract for, clients which have included:
+Like the overwhelming majority of print, internet, and television journalists in the 21st century, in Canada and the US, John Goldi csc, is an independent freelance researcher, producing work appropriated by, under contract for, or on spec, for clients which have included:

 - major television broadcasters (the CBC, Radio-Canada, History Television, the Discovery Channel, Atlantis Broadcasting, etc.),